dynamodb-toolbox/dynamodb-toolbox/docs/docs/4-schemas/1-usage/index.md

 :::

-Note that some attribute types can be **nested**, i.e. defined with other attributes.
+Note that some attribute types can be defined with other attributes.
 For instance, here's a list of string:

 ```ts
 const nameAttr = string()